Craven Cottage: Hammersmith End

 The Hammersmith End is the northernmost stand in the ground, the closest to Hammersmith.
 The roofing was financed through the sale of Alan Mullery to Tottenham Hotspur F.C.
 It is traditionally the "home" end where the more vocal Fulham fans sit, and many stand during games at the back rows of the stand.
 If Fulham win the toss, they usually choose to play towards the Hammersmith End in the second half.
-The hardcore fans tend to sit (or rather stand) in the back half of H6 and H7 zones (known as ‘H Block’ to the faithful).
+The hardcore fans tend to sit (or rather stand) in the back half of the Hammersmith End, plus the entire Block H5 (known as 'H Block' to the faithful).
 The stand had terracing until the reopening of the ground in 2004, when it was replaced with seating in order to comply with league rules following the Taylor Report.

 Putney End

 The Putney End is the southernmost stand in the ground, nearest to Putney and backing onto Bishops Park.
 This stand hosts home and away fans, separated by stewards, with away fans usually allocated blocks P5 and P6.
 Flags of every nationality in the Fulham squad were hung from the roofing, although they were removed after the 2006–07 season commenced and there is now an electronic scoreboard in place.
 There is a plane tree in the corner by the river.